 (*2) Optional: Here we have the option to do an hour's river rafting (class I and II) trip down the Koshñipata River where we will have the opportunity for a dip and of course enjoy the spectacular view of the Koñeq Canyon.
 Continuing down the Alto Madre de Dios River to Erika Lodge.

-Very early and after a ten minutes boat ride, we will arrive to a Parrot Lick “Collpa”, which is a wall of clay in the riverbanks, where many species of parrots such as the blue headed parrot, the white-eyed parakeet, the dusky-headed parrot the chestnut fronted macaw and others feed for mineral and salt supplements to their diet of seeds and fruits.
-After registering in the official tourist logbook at Limonal, the Park Rangers Headquarters and eating an early breakfast, we will continue travel up the Manu River for 4 hours approximately into the pristine heart of the reserve; we will leave the final traces of human habitation behind us.
-We arrive at Salvador Lake, our base safari campsite (screened dining room, toilets / showers, solar panel system for some electricity and with radio communication available).
-Differences in wildlife abundance will be noted immediately we will begin to sight macaws, herons, kingfishers and cormorants frequently and improve our chances of encounters with capybaras, caiman, storks, ducks and other wildlife, you will often see animals sunning themselves on beaches, or foraging for food in the trees lining the riverbanks.
-This canoe ride gives us the opportunity to observe the immensity of the rainforest.
+Very early and after a ten minutes boat ride, we will arrive to a Parrot Lick "Collpa", which is a wall of clay in the riverbanks, where many species of parrots such as the blue headed parrot, the white-eyed parakeet, the dusky-headed parrot the chestnut fronted macaw and others feed for mineral and salt supplements to their diet of seeds and fruits.
+After an early breakfast, we will continue travel up the Manu River for 4 hours approximately into the pristine heart of the reserve.
+We arrive at Salvador Lake, our base safari campsite.
 We arrive early in the afternoon and have lunch before setting off on a jungle trail although at this time of day mammals and birds are not as active as in the early morning, we will concentrate on the forest itself and discuss general rain forest ecology, return to the campsite.

-Around mid morning we board our canoe to return to the airstrip at Boca Manu.
-At this point, those who are returning to Cusco by plane will catch their flight.
-This optional flight from Boca Manu to Cusco offers spectacular views of the surrounding jungle and the area’s meandering rivers.
-The others continue up the Alto Madre de Dios River to camp on an appropriate beach in the Cultural Zone and enjoy the sights and sounds of the jungle for one last night.
+Around mid-morning or before, we continue up the Alto Madre de Dios River to camp on an appropriate beach in the Cultural Zone if for some chance we cannot arrive Erika Lodge and enjoy the sights and sounds of the jungle for one last night.